hungovercoders-blog/datagriff/docs/_posts/2023-09-09-dotnet-api-container-gitpod/2023-09-09-dotnet-api-container-gitpod.md

 - Go all in and remove all of the bloat on my machine that I require for development.
 That's right I have decided to completely commit to cloud developer environments and never look back.
 Value focus for the win!
 - [Gitpodify](https://www.gitpod.io/guides/gitpodify) all the things including this [blog](https://github.com/hungovercoders-blog/datagriff) - which I already have and am writing to you from a workspace that has ruby and jekyll installed with a live browser within my browser refreshing to the right of me as I write this!
 - Combine gitpod with github actions for the whiskey review to make a complete cloud hosted software development lifecycle.
-- I want to look at bringing in the cosmos db emulator into the whiskey review codebase and utilise cosmos within gitpod, hopefully turning this into a really useful template.
+- I want to look at bringing in the cosmos db emulator into the whiskey review codebase and utilise cosmos within gitpod, hopefully turning this into a really useful templat, including seeding with test data as part of the workspace starting.
 - I want to look at creating a FARM stack template based on the work I've done with FastAPI, Mongo and React.
 - I'll probably take a few steps back and do a blog on a hello world configuration for gitpod.
 - I'll continue to keep this [gitpod cheatsheet](https://blog.hungovercoders.com/cheatsheets/gitpod/gitpod.html) up to date for gitpod as part of the hungovercoders [cheatsheets](https://blog.hungovercoders.com/cheatsheets/) and ensure it looks a bit prettier in future!